 Madrid is both the commercial and political capital of Spain, and whilst it has a rich history, it's also a progressive and forward looking city with a very modern vibe.
 The culture, fashion, cuisine and music of the city all combine to give it a electric buzz, but it still manages to stay more laid back than the pressure cookers of London and Paris.
 Madrid is a place where expats, working professionals and country-hopping nomads can all find their place.
-Whether you are in need of student accommodation in Madrid or looking at furnished apartments for rent, you will find the ideal place for you on Nestpick.
+The city has a large metropolitan area, formed from 21 different districts and neighborhoods arranged in relation to the Centre, such as Arganzuela, Retiro, Salamanca, Chamartín, Tetouan, Chamberí, Moncloa-Avaraca, Latina, Moratalaz and Hortaleza, among others.
+Streets full of terraces, bars with delicious tapas, varied cultural and nightlife as well as being one of the most gay-friendly cities in Spain make Madrid’s thriving lifestyle hard to forget.Whether you are in need of student accommodation in Madrid or looking at furnished apartments for rent, you will find the ideal place for you on Nestpick.
+Finding apartments for rent in Madrid can be harder than in other Spanish cities, especially if you’re looking for medium-to-long term rents.
 Here are our notes on the city...

 “El barrio de Salamanca” is the upscale quarter of Madrid.
 Not for nothing, it is known as the “Golden City”.
 Once you witness its chic restaurants, fine dining and exclusive brand-name shopping, you will understand why.
 Here, you can find renovated Madrid apartments for long term rent that are posh and luxurious.
 The hot spot in Salamanca is the main Plaza Mayor, which is truly beautiful, especially as it lights up during the dusk hours.
 Residents flock to restaurants here with rooftop terraces and outdoor seating to break bread over wine and tapas.
 Besides the gorgeous architecture evident in the ‘Casa Lis’, the public library at la Casa de las Conchas and the Art Deco Museum, Salamanca is incredibly accessible and pedestrian friendly.
 It only takes a 15 minute walk to reach most major destinations.